courteccles/database-design/README.md

   | 1  | 1          | 1        |
   | 2  | 1          | 2        |

+#### Solutions of the Better Design
   1. Table names describe the "class" of data it contains.
   2. We can query classes/teachers for a specific class or teacher.
   3. Using a join we can query students and classes to find all students attending a certain class.
   4. We can store more detailed information about classes and teachers and students.
   5. Avoids duplicates in our query results.
   6. Scalable and easy to maintain.
+  7. The relationships between tables are available in junction tables.

 #### Some Possible Queries